Reflections of clouds and trees with fall colour on a lake.

 Silent Lake Provincial Park

-Located in Haliburton Highlands, approximately 25 kilometres west of Bancroft, Silent Lake is a non-motorized lake, so as its name implies, it’s peaceful and serene for fall paddling, as well as hiking.
-Both the easy and more challenging trails wind through mixed forests of hemlock, maple, cedar, oak, pine and black-ash and feature scenic lookout stops.
+Located in Haliburton Highlands, approximately 25 kilometres west of Bancroft, Silent Lake is a non-motorized lake.
+As its name implies, it’s peaceful and serene for fall paddling and hiking.
+The easy and more challenging trails wind through mixed forests of hemlock, maple, cedar, oak, pine and black ash and feature scenic lookout stops.

 Location: 1589 Silent Lake Park Road, Bancroft